dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/payments.md

 ### Switching Stripe accounts

-To use a different Stripe account, click the &ldquo;Change profile&rdquo; link from the "Signature and fees" page.
+To use a different Stripe account, click the &ldquo;Change profile&rdquo; link from the &ldquo;Signature and fees&ldquo; page.

 ![Changing your Stripe payment profile.](../images/payments_4.png)